Keratsa Petritsa

 Keratsa Petritsa (Кераца Петрица, transliteration Keraca Petrica; 1300–1337) was a Bulgarian noblewoman (bolyarka), wife of the sebastokrator Sratsimir and mother of the Bulgarian emperor Ivan Alexander and of the Serbian empress consort Helena.
 The designation "Keratsa Petritsa" is common in historiography but not attested as such in any contemporary source.
 For the problems around her names, see note below.

 Keratsa Petritsa descended in the female line from the Bulgarian emperor Ivan Asen II.
 She was the sister of Michael Asen III (called Michael Shishman) and Belaur, children of the despotes Shishman of Vidin by an unnamed daughter of sebastokrator Peter and his wife, herself a daughter of Ivan Asen II, variously identified as either Anna/Theodora or Maria.
 She was also a distant cousin of the Bulgarian emperors Theodore Svetoslav and George Terter II.

 Since the 1250s, the area of Vidin had been effectively autonomous under loose Bulgarian overlordship, and was governed successively by Yakov Svetoslav (died 1276), Shishman (died between 1308 and 1313), and then the future Bulgarian emperor Michael Asen III, all of them receiving the highest court title of despotes.
 On the childless death of his cousin, the young Bulgarian emperor George Terter II in 1323, Michael Asen, the son of Shishman and brother of Keratsa Petritsa, was elected emperor of Bulgaria by the nobility.

 Keratsa Petritsa is estimated to have been born in c.
 1280.
 In c.
 1300, she married Sratsimir, who eventually became a despotes like his father-in-law Shishman.
 At some point before 1337, Keratsa Petritsa converted to Roman Catholic Christianity.
 In that year, Pope Benedict XII (1334–1342) addressed a letter to his "beloved daughter in Christ, the noblewoman Petrissa, ducissae Carnonen(si)," and sought her assistance in bringing her son, the Bulgarian emperor Ivan Alexander, into the Catholic fold.
 The Latin term ducissa, "duchess," reflects the Byzantine and Bulgarian title of despoina, which Keratsa Petritsa would have borne as wife of the despotes Sratsimir.
 More contentious is the interpretation of the toponym Carnonen(si) (in another manuscript Carrionen(si), but arguably Carvonen(si) or Carbonen[si]), which has been identified with either Krăn or Karvuna.
 The relatively recent identification with Karvuna has been accepted by some scholars, who view Sratsimir and Keratsa Petritsa as the rulers of the area prior to Balik and his brothers, with Keratsa Petritsa possibly retaining the territory for a while after her husband's death (in 1330?).
 A theory that Keratsa Petritsa emigrated to her daughter's court in Serbia is doubtful.

 At some point before her death, Keratsa Petritsa converted from Roman Catholicism back to Eastern Orthodoxy, and retired to a convent under the monastic name Theophana.
 Her memory is honored in the Bulgarian Orthodox Synodikon (Синодик):

 To Keratsa, the pious despoina, mother of the great tsar Ivan Alexander, who later adopted an angelic aspect and was called Theophana, eternal memory.

 Issue

-Keratsa Petritsa married despotes Sratsimir, lord of Krăn or Karvuna.
+Keratsa Petritsa married despot Sratsimir, lord of Krăn or Karbona.
 They had five known children: